Bakossi people: Post-independence troubles

 The modern independent state of Cameroon was formed in 1961 when the southern part of the British Cameroons united with the Republic of Cameroon, which had succeeded the French colony of Cameroun in 1960.

 The Bakossi were opposed to the union, and the Mwane-Ngoe Union of the Bakossi asked the United Nations to respect their wish to avoid the conflict in Cameroun and instead let them join Nigeria.

 At first the Southern Cameroons retained a degree of independence in a federation between two states.

 Full unification was resisted by the people of Southern Cameroons since they had a more democratic society than prevailed in the rest of the country under the oppressive regime of Ahmadou Ahidjo.

 In 1963, the Bangem District was created covering the land occupied by the Bakossi.

 In the late 1950s and early 1960s, tensions began to rise between the Bakossi and the Bamileke people, who were becoming increasingly successful as farmers.
 The UPC rebellion broke out in the French territory in 1955, with Bamilekes prominent among the rebels.

 A growing number of Bamileke fled from persecution in the east and settled with their kin in Bakossi country.

 After unification in 1961 the UPC rebels came under increasing pressure and their numbers shrank.
 The remainder turned to living off the land, demanding supplies from the villages and capturing youths whom they inducted into their forces.
+This, along with pre-existing tensions between the Bakossi elite and the Kamerun National Democratic Party (KNDP) —which had its main base in the Anglophone part of the Grassfields— set the stage for the violence.

-By late 1966, medicine men were active in distributing secret medicines which would give the Bakossi men courage and make them immune to bullets or machete strokes.
 After three Bakossi were killed by unknown assailants on 31 December 1966, the Bakossi went on a rampage, killing 236 Bamileke settlers, looting and burning their houses.
+Substantial evidence suggest that this was the result of careful planing as evidenced by the fact that by late 1966, medicine men were active in distributing secret medicines which would give the Bakossi men courage and make them immune to bullets or machete strokes.

 In response the army moved in, rounded up all able-bodied Bakossi men in the Tombel area, and placed them in detention camps.
 Many were severely tortured to obtain confessions.

 Eventually 143 Bakossi men were put on trial and 17 sentenced to death.
 75 received life sentences of life imprisonment.

 Bangem District was split into Northern and Southern districts in 1968, and, in 1977, the Bakossi Council was also split into Northern and Southern councils.